Skip to Main Content

 7 Weeks Pregnant: Week-by-Week Guide

-Congratulations!
-At seven weeks pregnant, you’re well into your first trimester.
-There’s plenty of incredible developments happening at this stage of your journey.
-Check out this week-by-week guide to find out what’s in store for your baby and your body in week seven of pregnancy.
+IN THIS ARTICLE – At this stage of your journey, new developments are beginning to unfold.
+Check out this week-by-week guide to find out what’s in store for your baby and your body in week 7 of pregnancy.

 • 7 weeks pregnant is which trimester?
 First trimester